pyodide/pyodide/docs/development/building-from-sources.md

 - `EXTRA_LDFLAGS` : Add extra linker flags.

-Setting `EXTRA_CFLAGS="-D DEBUG_F"` provides detailed diagnostic information whenever error branches are taken inside of the Pyodide core code.
+Setting `EXTRA_CFLAGS="-D DEBUG_F"` provides detailed diagnostic information whenever error branches are taken inside the Pyodide core code.
 These error messages are frequently helpful even when the problem is a fatal configuration problem and Pyodide cannot even be initialized.
 These error branches occur also in correctly working code, but they are relatively uncommon so in practice the